TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

         print(detail["metadata"]["label_name"])
 ```

-Datasets can be overridden by setting environment variables:
+Datasets can be customized or extended at runtime using environment variables:
 - `HORTICULTURE_DATA_DIR` to change the base data directory
 - `HORTICULTURE_OVERLAY_DIR` to merge in custom files
 - `HORTICULTURE_EXTRA_DATA_DIRS` to load additional datasets
 Call `plant_engine.utils.clear_dataset_cache()` after adjusting these variables so changes are reflected immediately.
+Dataset loader functions now accept raw dictionaries for easier testing and overrides.

 ---